-Stored procedure is group of t-sql statements that are stored as compiled form in the database to perform specific task.
+A stored procedure is a group of t-SQL statements that are stored as compiled form in the database to perform a specific task.

 Syntax : CREATE PROCEDURE Procedure_name